Ask Amazon to Come Clean on Climate Change!

-Seemingly in response to employee pressure, Amazon announced Shipment Zero in February of 2019.
+In response to employee pressure, Amazon announced Shipment Zero in February of 2019.
 The initiative is notable for its promise to publicly disclose (for the first time!) the company’s emissions data.
 It also attaches an actual date (2030) to a planned emissions reduction.
 But Amazon’s murky language, “50% net-zero shipments in 2030,” suggests that the plan may be a bait and switch.

 Case in point: Shipment Zero seems to promise a 50% reduction in the pollution Amazon will emit in 2030—which, given Amazon’s growth, is a promise to pollute at least the same amount in 2030 as it does now.

 Concerningly, “net-zero” language allows for carbon offsets, which have historically functioned as a license to continue polluting in vulnerable communities, with clean energy investments made elsewhere.

 If Shipment Zero is the company’s response to its workers’ climate justice ambitions, no one is fooled.

 What Shipment Zero doesn’t begin to address is the pollution from AWS, Amazon’s cloud computing business—the largest in the world, with clients such as Netflix and Reddit.
 Roughly half of Amazon’s AWS data centers are in Virginia, where the electric grid uses 6x more coal than renewables (as of 2016).